-- Cake Flour: For the best results, I strongly recommend sifted cake flour.
-Sift before measuring.
+- Cake Flour: For the best results, I strongly recommend cake flour.
 You can find cake flour in the baking aisle and I have many more recipes using it.
 If you’re in a pinch, you can use a DIY cake flour substitute but the cake won’t taste as light and soft.

 - Egg Whites: Egg whites (no yolks) are KEY to the cake’s fluffy texture.
 Save 2 egg yolks for the pineapple curd.